jdaison/grpc-sentry/README.md

 A gRPC microservice for product management.
 Features Sentry integration for error tracking, distributed tracing, and performance monitoring.

+Use [Koa project](https://github.com/jdaison/koa-sentry) to do request to this gRPC service.

 ## Prerequisites

 - Node.js (v14+)